hmrc/economic-crime-levy-registration/api-docs/get-subscription-status.md

 }
 ```

-For a business partner ID that does not hold an ECL subscription.
+For a business partner ID that does not hold an ECL subscription:

 ```json
 {